Table of contents

-Shannon*, a middle-aged woman of 48 and a client of mine, recently shared her enlightening moment while discussing the reasons behind her impending divorce.
+Shannon is ggetting divorced in her 40s, a middle-aged woman of 48 and a client of mine, recently shared her enlightening moment while discussing the reasons behind her impending divorce.
 She had married her husband under the assumption that he “completed” her, an action driven by her low self-esteem and an ingrained belief that she was unworthy of love.

 After much therapy and introspection, Shannon realized she had inadvertently set a relationship trap: she was trying to fill the void of lost love created by her parents’ divorce and the severing of her relationship with her mother at a young age of just five.